Nearly Optimal Linear Convergence of Stochastic Primal-Dual Methods for Linear Programming: Stochastic Oracles

-In this section, we discuss the complexity of RsEGM for unconstrained bilinear problems and for standard linear programming.
-We propose four stochastic oracles and compute their total flop counts to obtain an approximate solution to the corresponding problem.
-Furthermore, we compare the flop counts with existing deterministic and stochastic algorithms.
+In this section, we propose four stochastic oracles and apply the main results to compute their total flop counts to obtain an approximate solution to the unconstrained bilinear problems and standard-form LP.